Surbhi-Kohli/WebDevInterviewPrep/JSInterviewQuestions/ObjectCreationAndInheritance/ObjectCreationMPJ.md

      console.log(koala.prototype);//undefined
      console.log(koala.__proto__===Object.prototype) //true
 ```
-//thats because the global Object is actually a function which has the prototype property
+Thats because the global Object is actually a function which has the 'prototype' property.
-//prototype property is going to be used as a prototype(delegate) if u are calling new
+prototype property is going to be used as a prototype(delegate) if u are calling new

 ## Episode 6 Using object.create()
-/*Object.create() creates a new object with its prototype set to the passed object*/
+Object.create() creates a new object with its prototype set to the passed object:

    ```
          const cat={
            makeSound:function(){